 What Is CGS Coin Grading?

-In the UK CGS stands for "coin grading service" and the services (with associated products) are sold with a promise of an independent assesment of grade, authenticity and attribution.
-The attribution bit is regarding any "type" or "variant" status and we imagine this would include, but is not limited to, anything from different portraits, inscriptions or commemorative one off designs.
+In the UK CGS stands for "Coin Grading Service" and the services (with associated products) are sold with a promise of an independent assessment of grade, authenticity and attribution.
+The attribution bit is regarding any "type" or "variant" status and we imagine this would include, but is not limited to, anything from different portraits, inscriptions or commemorative one-off designs.